jessicaacove/game/README.md

 With only two weeks of programming experience, I had five days to create a game using Javascript, HTML, and CSS.

 Power Through, a.k.a.
-Ironhack: The Game is a falling objects game "loosely" based on my experiences at Ironhack.
+Ironhack: The Game is a falling objects game, "loosely" based on my experiences at Ironhack.

 The goal: utilize as much free coffee, snacks, and electricity as possible to avoid